-- 1. Project description.
+1. Project description.
 A clear and detailed statement describing the focus of the proposed work, the problem addressed by the work, any external sources of funding, and proposed plans for the project during the appointment time, including specific milestones.
-This description should outline how the proposed research will be advanced by incorporating visualization methodologies. - 2.
-Collaboration.
-Applicants should articulate how they or their research team intends to work collaboratively with RENCI staff and the desired benefit expected from the collaboration. - 3.
-Summary of present activity.
-Include a short discussion of recent and current projects and their relevance to the proposed effort. - 4.
-Sustainability.
-Include a plan for the continuation of the work beyond the term of the program, including potential external funding opportunities. - 5.
-Biosketch.
-A one-page biographical sketch is required and may be included as an addendum to the four-page proposal. - 6.
-Budget.
-A one-page budget detailing proposed funding for personnel and equipment requirements.
+This description should outline how the proposed research will be advanced by incorporating visualization methodologies.

+2. Collaboration.
+Applicants should articulate how they or their research team intends to work collaboratively with RENCI staff and the desired benefit expected from the collaboration.

+3. Summary of present activity.
+Include a short discussion of recent and current projects and their relevance to the proposed effort.

+4. Sustainability.
+Include a plan for the continuation of the work beyond the term of the program, including potential external funding opportunities.

+5. Biographical sketch.
+A one-page biographical sketch is required from each of the primary investigators - there may be more than one, particularly for multidisciplinary proposals - and may be included as an addendum to the 4-page proposal.

+6. A one-page budget detailing proposed funding for personnel and equipment requirements.